 In the NHS, this route is used by doctors wishing to come to the UK under, for example, the medical training initiative (MTI) and a sponsor is required to issue the candidate with a defined certificate of sponsorship (CoS).
 In the case of the MTI, the Academy of Medical Royal Colleges is the national sponsor.

-While on this visa, individuals can work in the job described in the certificate of sponsorship (main job) and do a second job for up to 20 hours per week, including those listed on the Skilled Worker shortage occupation list.
+Depending on the scheme applied for, the visa can run for a maximum of 10 months, 12 months or 24 months.
+While on this visa, individuals can study, work in the job described in the certificate of sponsorship (main job) and do a second job with an uncapped amount of hours, if the role is within an eligible health and care role, including those listed on the Skilled Worker shortage occupation list.

 For further information on eligibility requirements or how to apply, please visit GOV.UK.